stulacy/personal-website/content/home/about.md

 # Biography

 I'm a Research Fellow in the Epidemiology and Cancer Statistics Group at the University of York.
-My research is focused on applying machine learning techniques to health informatics; I'm currently working on developing complex predictive survival and multi-state models of haematological malignancies.
-I have an interest in software development, and in particular developing statistical tools such as packages for R. I also dabble in sports statistics, such as predicting the outcome of matches.
+My research is focused on applying machine learning techniques to health informatics.
+I'm currently working on developing complex predictive survival and multi-state models of haematological malignancies.
+I have an interest in software development, and in particular developing statistical tools such as packages for R. I also dabble in sports statistics.